MystenLabs/walrus-docs/docs/walrus-sites/tutorial-publish.md

 ## Select the source material for the site

-The `site-builder` works by uploading a directory of files produced by any web framework to Walrus, and adding the relevant metadata to Sui.
+The `site-builder` works by uploading a directory of files produced by any web framework to Walrus and adding the relevant metadata to Sui.
 This directory should have a file called `index.html` in its root, which will be the entry point to the Walrus Site.